 Mountain biking is one of the most popular sports in the world, but it's also one of the most dangerous.
 That's why you need to wear all the gear before you head out on your first ride.
 Here are some tips for the best gears to get started:

 If you're new to mountain biking, the helmet is probably one of the most important pieces of gear you can have.
 But it can also be one of the most difficult to find and buy.
-We'll walk through all there is to know about finding the perfect helmet for you.
+I'll walk through all there is to know about finding the perfect helmet for you.

 Helmets should fit snugly so that they don't move around on your head as much as possible during rides.
 This will help prevent impacts from being worse than they need to be in case of a crash or fall off your bike near obstacles like rocks or trees.

 Make sure that it's comfortable enough for prolonged use: if it hurts anywhere while wearing it, try on another size until you find one that fits well without discomforting pressure points along your head or face (eek!).
 It's important to remember not only how well-fitting but also light weight/ventilated helmets are great in terms of comfort and safety; however, heavier models tend offer more protection against impact injuries since they spread out energy better when struck by something hard enough like another person's body during an accident.

 Elbow pads are important for mountain biking.
 If you fall and scrape your elbows, the elbow pads will help protect your skin from abrasions.
 They can also prevent injuries like broken bones by absorbing some of the impact from falling.
 Elbow pads can be made from a wide variety of materials including leather, plastic and even rubber.
 Some types of elbow pads have padding inside to absorb impact while others are made with a hard outer shell that protects against scrapes and cuts while providing much needed protection from the sun.